 In part 1 of Everything You Need To Know About Influencer Marketing, we looked at the basics, why it’s effective and how it has taken the marketing industry by storm.
-Now we are going to look at how you can implement influencer marketing into your own strategy.
+Now we are going to look at how you can build influencer marketing into your campaign strategies.
 With some tips, tools and warnings you should be well on your way to harnessing the power of influencers for yourself.

 Sites like Influencer.uk, Hypeauditor and BuzzSumo are just a few in a very large pool of options you have when it comes to finding influencers.
 Each site offers slightly different tools to find them but what is universal across most of them is the ability to filter the results by size of following and area of interest.
 Use this effectively and take your time in identifying the right influencer for you and your brand.
 Choosing the first one you come across isn’t likely to bring you the results you are looking for.

 Platforms like Twitter analytics give you the ability to explore and find influencers linked to keywords or events, but you will have to do a little digging or background checks to ensure you are focusing on the right one.
 Alternatively, if you are struggling to find the right person.
 By simply searching on Instagram or Twitter for a hashtag relating to what you are looking for (ie #naturephotography for example) you can see the top posts and search for accounts/influencers that way.
 Spend some time looking over their accounts and content to see if they would be a great fit.
 It’s really crucial to establish that fit as early as possible and to figure out if you have what their audience wants or desires.
 By categorising your own area of the market and then finding influencers which match your content style, it will help you to whittle down to options and identify the best contenders for you.